Samsung Galaxy A33 5G: Design

 The screen is made of Corning Gorilla Glass 5.
-The back panel and sides are made of matte plastic.

-The back of the smartphone is similar to the Samsung Galaxy A53 5G and Samsung Galaxy A73 5G.
+The back panel and sides are made of matte plastic, similar to the Galaxy A53 5G and Galaxy A73 5G.
 The Galaxy A33, unlike the Galaxy A32, does not have a 3.5 mm audio jack.
-Also the Galaxy A33 has protection against moisture and dust according to the IP67 standard.
+Also, the Galaxy A33 has protection against moisture and dust according to the IP67 standard.

 On the bottom are the USB-C connector, speaker and microphone.
 The second microphone is located on the top and, depending on the version, a slot for 1 SIM card and a microSD memory card up to 1 TB or a hybrid slot for 2 SIM cards.
 On the right side are the volume buttons and the smartphone lock button.

-The smartphone is sold in 4 colors: black (Awesome Black), white (Awesome White), blue (Awesome Blue) and orange (Awesome Peach).